Exhibitions & Events

 Passage, Wiggley's Waterhole, Alice Springs, 2024, oil on board, 30 x 60 cm

-On Sacred Ground, presents plein-air paintings made during a residency in the Red Centre and larger studio paintings.
+The Exhibition, On Sacred Ground, presents plein-air paintings made during a residency in the Red Centre and larger studio paintings.
 The works invite urban audiences to consider the desert’s mystical, sacred and environmental importance.
 The Red Centre holds a unique position in the psyche and mythology of all Australians.
 These paintings enable you to journey with me as I connect with nature and explore the majesty and extremes of the desert.

 Into the Desert